 The United States established diplomatic relations with Togo in 1960, following its independence from a French-administered trusteeship.
-Several coups and assassinations took place between 1960 and 1967, culminating with a 1967 coup by General Gnassingbe Eyadema who then ruled until 2005.
+In 1963, Togo experienced the first post-independence presidential assassination in Africa, led by Eyadema Gnassingbe.
+Eyadema formally became president in 1967 and ruled until his death in 2005.
 The current president, Faure Gnassingbe, is Eyadema’s son.
-While he came to power in a flawed 2005 election, the international community deemed subsequent elections generally free and fair.
-Today, Togo is going through a period of political upheaval as the historically divided opposition has united in an effort to prevent President Faure Gnassingbe from standing for a fourth presidential term in 2020.
-The government has undertaken significant economic reforms and gradual democratic reforms over the last several years, including professionalizing the security forces, in part through U.S. assistance.
-The United States and Togo have good relations.
-The United States seeks to work with Togo to consolidate democratic gains and economic growth.
+While Faure came to power in a flawed 2005 election, the international community deemed subsequent presidential and parliamentary elections generally free and fair.
+In February 2020, President Faure Gnassingbe won a fourth term, and appointed a new government in October 2020.
+Togo went through a period of political upheaval in 2017 and early 2018 as the historically divided opposition united in an effort to prevent President Faure Gnassingbe from standing for a fourth presidential term in 2020.
+Regional mediation culminated in the opposition boycotting legislative elections in December 2018.
+The ruling party, controlling all votes in parliament, subsequently adopted constitutional reforms limiting presidential mandates to two terms.
+These reforms, however, are not retroactive, allowing President Faure the ability to stand for the 2020 and 2025 elections.
+In June 2019, the government held local elections for the first time in 32 years, expanding the number of elected officials from 91 parliamentarians to over 1,600 total elected officials.
+The government has undertaken significant economic reforms over the last several years, including professionalizing the security forces, in part through U.S. assistance.
+Togo launched a realistic and comprehensive five-year national development plan in 2018 that guides future development and economic initiatives.
+The United States and Togo have good relations and the United States seeks to work with Togo to consolidate democratic gains and economic growth.

 U.S. Assistance to Togo

-The Peace Corps established its presence in Togo in 1962, and has 84 volunteers in the field, working on projects in agriculture, education, and health.
-Togo has made significant efforts to maritime and regional security; in particular, contributing over 1,200 troops to United Nations Peacekeeping Operations.
-In 2018, Togo received approval for a Millennium Challenge Corporation Threshold program to aid continued economic reforms.
+The Peace Corps established its presence in Togo in 1962, and had 84 volunteers in the field, working on projects in agriculture, education, and health, until Peace Corps suspended global operations due to the 2020 COVID pandemic.
+Togo has made significant efforts to maritime and regional security and contributes over 1,200 troops to United Nations Peacekeeping Operations.

 Bilateral Economic Relations

 Togo has a market-oriented economy, and the country is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 Togo hosted the 2017 Africa Growth and Opportunity Act Forum.
 The United States has a significant trade surplus with Togo.
-U.S. exports to Togo include fuel oil, vehicles, petroleum products, machinery, and food products, while U.S. imports from Togo include cocoa and coffee.
+U.S. exports to Togo include mineral fuels, vehicles, plastics, and food products, while U.S. imports from Togo include artificial flowers, feather or down articles, shea butter, and cocoa.
 Togo’s export processing zone, established with U.S. Government support, has attracted private investors interested in manufacturing, pharmaceuticals, cosmetics, and food processing, primarily for the export market.
 A 100-megawatt power plant is among the largest electricity investments in Togo and one of the largest single private U.S. investments in West Africa.
 The two countries have signed a treaty on investment and economic relations.
 The United States also has a trade and investment framework agreement with the West African Economic and Monetary Union, of which Togo is a member.
 Togo is working with the United States and other development partners to improve the investment climate and commercial infrastructure.
-Togo has the deepest port on the west coast of Africa.
+Togo has the deepest natural port on the west coast of Africa.
 The government is working to expand the port and road network to make Togo a better option for regional transshipment.

 Togo’s Membership in International Organizations